 As Choy puts it, “Money is supposed to go to work so you don’t have to work so hard.”

 But for novice investors, getting your money to work for you can be overwhelming.
 Here, CKW Financial Group shares some basic investment tips for beginners.
+So if you are looking to buy some shares/Akcje kupic, you will want to get as much information as possible before making a choice.

 Start investing as soon as you receive your first paycheck